neelaruban/neelaruban.github.io/_posts/2023-07-14-evolution-of-a-vpc.md

 ---
 layout: post
-title:  "Evolution of a VPC"
+title:  "Evolution of a NetworkHub"
 date:   2023-07-14  16:20:40 +1000
 categories: cloud aws
-image: Initial-Network-Architecture-Chrysos.jpeg
+image: multi-regional-networkhub.png
 ---

 this is posts discusses the evolution of a network architecture from a single VPC just connecting to the data centre to a fully fledged multi regional hub and spoke architecture connecting regional remote sites .